strongloop/strong-cluster-control/api.md

 ### control.status()

-Returns the current cluster status similar to what's sent to `clusterctl status`.
+Returns the current cluster status.
 Its properties include:

  - `master`: {Object}
    - `pid`: The pid of the Master process.